Continuing Education Activity

 For class II NYHA:

-For class III, class IV and those unresponsive to previous therapies:
+For class III, class IV, and those unresponsive to previous therapies:

-Prostanoid agents (epoprostenol, treprostinil, iloprost): Continuous long-term intravenous epoprostenol infusion for which semi-permanent central venous catheter is required is considered the most effective therapy.
-It has shown to improve mortality, but a short half-life and high cost are the limitations.
+Prostanoid agents (epoprostenol, treprostinil, iloprost): Continuous long-term intravenous epoprostenol infusion for which a semi-permanent central venous catheter is required is considered the most effective therapy.
+It has been shown to improve mortality, but a short half-life and high cost are the limitations.
 For those who cannot tolerate intravenous infusion, inhaled or subcutaneous prostanoids can be considered.
-Treprostinil can be used by various routes such as an intravenous, subcutaneous and inhalation.
+Treprostinil can be used by various routes such as intravenous, subcutaneous, and inhalation.
 Oral prostanoids are still under clinical trials.
 Benefits include vasodilation, platelet inhibition, antiproliferative, and inotropic effects.

 Selexipag, a newer drug, is a selective IP prostacyclin receptor agonist.

 Some observational studies suggest an improvement in survival in primary pulmonary hypertension with long-term anticoagulation.
-Also, based on the symptoms and with progression to heart failure certain other drugs like diuretics, digoxin, and oxygen can be added.
+Also, based on the symptoms and with progression to heart failure, certain other drugs like diuretics, digoxin, and oxygen can be added.

 Idiopathic pulmonary hypertension patients should be admitted to specialized centers to initiate advanced therapies (e.g., intravenous prostacyclins).
 Sometimes they are admitted for aggressive diuresis if they present with severe symptoms, and there is evidence for decompensated heart failure with volume overload.